 We believe that iPads empower us to work together to open new avenues to learning, so that our students are flexible and creative and better prepared for the future.

 We now have all pupils in Years 7-11 using iPads in school and at home for their learning.
 This is an incredibly exciting time and staff, pupils and parents are very enthusiastic in their support of what we are trying to do at the College.

 Our iPad scheme is funded using parental donations.
-Working with Albion, an Apple Solution Expert for Education (https://www.albion.co.uk/education/apple-in-education) and the Birmingham e-Learning Foundation (https://www.belf.org.uk/), a charity whose mission is to work with schools and their parents to provide devices to pupils, so that they can use technology for learning both in school and at home.
+Working with Albion, an Apple Solution Expert for Education (https://www.albion.co.uk/education/apple-in-education).
 The College will make no profit from the parental donations.

 In the following section we have tried to pre-empt questions regarding our proposed iPad scheme, these may be subject to change as we move forward with the scheme.
-If you cannot find your required answer, please use our contact form.
+If you cannot find your required answer, please contact the College.

 Why introduce 1:1?

 - We are committed to giving every pupil the best education possible